crazygamer9597/portfolio/README.md

 # Nihal Johann Thomas - Portfolio

-A modern, responsive portfolio web app for Nihal Johann Thomas, a FOSS advocate and CS enthusiast specializing in AI, cybersecurity, and system design.
+A modern, responsive portfolio web app for Nihal Johann Thomas, a Open-source advocate and CS enthusiast specializing in AI, cybersecurity, and system design.
 Built with React, Vite, and TailwindCSS, this project showcases skills, projects, achievements, and more.

 ## Features

 - Animated hero section and interactive UI
 - Project and achievement showcase
 - Contact form powered by EmailJS